 402.07.
-Fill material used to bring the road structure up to subgrade shall be from Highway District approved sources.
+Fill material used to bring the road structure up to subgrade shall be 6-inch minus from Highway District approved sources.
 Material shall be granular aggregate or soil material free of organic or deleterious material capable of being compacted to subgrade density without pumping or rutting.